mccanne/sharkfest/README.md

 Zed separates _format mechanism_ from _schema policy_:
 * You don't have to think about types _before you put data in Zed_
+* You can query without schemas
-* You can shape the data whenever however you want
+* You can shape the data whenever, however you want
-* You can this with the same format, in the same place
+* You do all this with the same format, in the same place

 Policy may then dictate:
 * What types you "are allowed to" query